prateushsharma/rust_practise1/README.md

-Scoket implementation in rust
+Scoket implementation in rust.
-Implemented a socket in rust
+Implemented a socket in rust.